saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 ### Full page screenshots

 By default, only the current viewport is captured when `.sauceVisualCheck` is used.
 You can opt in to capturing the entire page by using the `enableFullPageScreenshots` option.
 It will capture everything by scrolling and stitching multiple screenshots together.
-Additionally, you have the option to configure full page settings using the `FullPageConfig` option.
+Additionally, you have the option to configure full page settings using the `FullPageScreenshotConfig.Builder`.

 :::note
-It's recommended to use the `HideAfterFirstScroll` option for fixed or sticky position elements such as sticky headers or consent banners.
+It's recommended to use the `withHideAfterFirstScroll` option for fixed or sticky position elements such as sticky headers or consent banners.
 :::

 Options:

-- `DelayAfterScrollMs`: Delay in ms after scrolling and before taking screenshots.
+- `withDelayAfterScrollMs`: Delay in ms after scrolling and before taking screenshots.
 The default value is 0.
 We recommend using this option for lazy loading content.
-- `HideAfterFirstScroll`: Hide elements on the page after first scroll (uses css selectors)
+- `withHideAfterFirstScroll`: Hide elements on the page after first scroll (uses css selectors)

 Examples: